TAIP-15: Agent Connection Protocol

 • Verify the amount is within the per-transaction and daily limits

-• Confirm the originator matches the connection’s for party
+• Confirm the originator’s @id matches the connection’s principal.@id value

 3. Process the transaction according to TAIP-4 if all checks pass